-Using the EPPA model and a stylized example, we illustrate the importance of economic dispatch to technology selection.
-Figures 3a and 3b below depict the energy consumption in the US electric power sector by technology under different dispatch assumptions for gas capture and coal capture.
-For both scenarios, the carbon tax is assumed to peak at \$440 per metric ton of carbon after 2060 with a long-run wellhead price of natural gas of \$2.40 per million BTU after 20108.
-The first scenario (Figure 3a) assumes gas capture and coal capture technologies both have capacity factors of 75%, despite a lower marginal cost for the coal capture technology.
+Btu after 2010.
+The first scenario (Fig. 2a) assumes gas capture and coal capture technologies both have capacity factors of 75%, despite a lower marginal cost for the coal capture technology.
 In this scenario, the gas capture technology becomes the dominant electricity generating technology in the US and accounts for 50% of electricity generation by 2080.
-In the second scenario (Figure 3b), the coal capture technology, due to a lower marginal cost, is assumed to have a capacity factor of 80% while the gas capture technology has a capacity factor of 60% reflecting its use in intermediate load applications.
+In the second scenario (Fig. 2b), the coal capture technology, due to a lower marginal cost, is assumed to have a capacity factor of 80% while the gas capture technology has a capacity factor of 60% reflecting its use in intermediate load applications.
 Using capacity factors typically found in bottom-up models, coal capture generates the bulk of US electricity.
 The intuition is that coal plants with lower marginal costs would always be built ahead of gas capture plants.
-Note that removing the option to produce electricity with the gas capture technology has the general equilibrium effect of raising long-run electricity costs and suppressing demand as shown by the 20 EJ reduction in primary energy input into the electricity sector.
+Note that removing the option to produce electricity costs and suppressing demand as shown by the 20 EJ reduction in primary energy input into the electricity sector by 2100.